Where to Catch the Holiday Spirit in New York City

 A trip to his flagship store and chocolate factory is a must when you come to the city.
 Here is where you see Mr. Torres’s magic when it comes to handcrafted, made-from-scratch chocolates.
 The highlight is the chocolate bar where you can order a velvety hot chocolate or if you’re feeling more naughty than nice, a wicked hot chocolate which has cinnamon, all-spice and ancho chili powder.
 Mr. Torres recently opened an outpost in the concourse of Rockefeller Center.

 The Holiday Train Show at New York Botanical Garden

 The word enchanting doesn’t begin to describe the Holiday Train Show which features 140 of the Big Apple’s most iconic buildings not only in fanciful miniature form but all completely made of plants using seeds, pine-cones, twigs, leaves and bark.
 Part of the fun is trying to guess what organic material was used to create things like the tiny fans in the original Yankee Stadium or the windows of St. Patrick’s Cathedral.
 My favorite: the naked bum of a statue made from the shells of two pistachio nuts.

 A family friendly music parade and moving art piece, UnSilent Night has been going on for twenty years!
-If you want to participate just go to their website to get one of four tracks of music in the form of a cassette, CD or MP3 to be played on whatever you have that amplifies music.
-Kudos to you if you actually travel with a boombox but of course your phone will do as well.
+If you want to participate just go to their website to download one of four tracks of music to be played on whatever you have that amplifies music.
+Kudos to you if you actually travel with a boombox, but of course your phone will do as well.
 Walking through a specially chosen route through the evening streets, it’s a wonderful way to actually be apart of the holiday energy of New York City.
-This year the event will be held on December 15th at 7pm.
+This year the event will be held on December 18th at 6pm.